Information about Coronavirus (COVID-19)

 - Stay at home and away from others if you are feeling ill.

-- Avoid travel to high-risk countries.
+- Avoid travel to high-risk areas or countries.
 The CDC has a list of level 2 and 3 travel health notices on their website.

 Stay home if: